-Title Architecture Music Rhythm In the indigenous architecture of western Mazandaran, repetitive forms such as columns and windows create a sense of dynamist and movement, similar to the regular and repetitive rhythms is music. n people's daily activities, creating a sense of Idea In the indigenous architecture of western Mazandaran, design idea typically stem from nature, local culture, and the client's wishes.
-In folk music, rhythmic and melodic ideas are inspired by the natural environment and the daily activities of people.
-Diversity and Uniformity In the indigenous architecture of western Mazandaran, diversity is design patterns, such as space divisions and the use of loc materials, alongside uniformity in proportions and forms, creates sense of balance and harmony. al In tolk music, the use of melodic changes alongside Stillness In the indigenous architecture of western Mazandaran, stillness is spaces such as porches and courtyards creates tranquility an contemplation.
-Movement In the indigenous architecture of western Mazandaran, movemer in the design of open and closed spaces, such as varying ceilin heights and transitions from porches to inside houses, brings sense of dynamism and flow to the space.
-Movement in indigenous music creates a feeling of Harmonic Proportions In the indigenous architecture of western Mazandaran, harmoni proportions in the dimensions of spaces and architectural form such as the size and arrangement of columns and windows, creat visual harmony and beauty. s, In folk music, proper tuning of sound intervals
+Title Architecture Music Rhythm In the indigenous architecture of western Mazandaran, repetiti forms such as columns and windows create a sense of dynamis and movement, similar to the regular and repetitive rhythms music. m people's daily activities, creating a sense of Idea In the indigenous architecture of western Mazandaran, design ide typically stem from nature, local culture, and the client's wishes. as In folk music, rhythmic and melodic ideas are inspired by the natural environment and the daily activities of people.
+Diversity and Uniformity In the indigenous architecture of western Mazandaran, diversity design patterns, such as space divisions and the use of loc materials, alongside uniformity in proportions and forms, creates sense of balance and harmony. a steady rhythm shapes a sense of continuity and Stillness In the indigenous architecture of western Mazandaran, stillness spaces such as porches and courtyards creates tranquility ar- contemplation.
+Movement In the indigenous architecture of western Mazandaran, moveme in the design of open and closed spaces, such as varying ceili- heights and transitions from porches to inside houses, brings sense of dynamism and flow to the space.
+Movement in indigenous music creates a feeling of Harmonic Proportions In the indigenous architecture of western Mazandaran, harmor proportions in the dimensions of spaces and architectural form such as the size and arrangement of columns and windows, crea- visual harmony and beauty. ns, In folk music, proper tuning of sound intervals